 A POA for Personal Care includes your healthcare, medical treatment, diet, housing and safety.
 A POA for Property includes property and finances (i.e., banking matters, managing your investments, paying your monthly bills, etc.).
 If you don’t have a POA for Personal Care, some decisions can be made by your family without a court order.
 However, when it comes to financial decisions, legal authority is required.
 If you don’t have a POA, someone would have to apply to the courts for permission to be your representative or a guardian would be appointed by either your provincial government or by the court.

 It's easy to push off writing a will for another time, but you never know when it may be too late.
 Not thinking about the above topics now could cause significant stress for your family later.
-By dealing with these matters while you're still able to, you'll have more control over the situation.
+By dealing with these matters while you're still able to do so, you'll have more control over the situation.
 Consider this:

 - Who do you want to make medical decisions on your behalf?